Haito4/Haito4.github.io/content/docs/Documentation/documentationp2.md

 For a test to be of any value, it must outline certain requirements.
 Testing undertaken will mirror qualities laid out in the earlier-defined functionality requirements.

 #### Creating Test Data
 Test data is the exact data that will be input and monitored throughout the testing process.
 Test data must be chosen and created according to the requirements of the test, to achieve an evaluatory output of value.
+At a base level, each instance of my test data exists as one of three types: audio data, GUI input, and file selection.
+The first dictates the initial reference that is being transformed, while the latter two determine the nature of the transformation being applied.

 #### Test Plans
 A test plan should identify what part of the software is being tested, and the overall approach that is taken in doing so.

 #### Test Results
 The test results will be an exact recording of the actual output of the test.
 These results will be kept, even if they fail to meet requirements, to assist in the creation of a solution to the problem, and confirm that the changes have in fact been implemented later on.

-#### Recommendations
-Should the results of a test differ from what is expected, a course of action to take to solve the problem should be recommended.
+In this case of test failure, a course of action to take to solve the problem should be recommended.

 ### **Testing Table**
 | Test plan | Test data | Expected results | Test results | Recommendations of how to solve the problem |